When it comes to the application and filing of a patent, there are several variables that affect the cost.

 Now that you know about the cost of a patent, you are well on your way to making sure if it’s right for you.
 As we mentioned above, unfortunately, legal fees often inflate the cost of earning a patent.
 However, if you can learn to search, draft, and file your own patent applications, you can avoid those costly legal fees.
 Our Patent Hacks Learning Center is designed to do just that.
 Check it out, and take your first step towards earning a patent today.

 If you’re interested in learning more about patents to ensure you cover all of the bases before trying to secure your intellectual property, then visit our free resources page.
-If you have any additional questions after that, please review our FAQs page.
+If you have any additional questions after that, please feel free to reach out to us.